Agoric/agoric-sdk/packages/SwingSet/docs/configuration.md

 bootstrap vat, which may be disallowed in certain use cases.

 The `defaultManagerType` property indicates what sort of vat worker to run vats in if they are not specifically configured otherwise.
-Currently allowed manager types are `'local'`, `'nodeWorker'`, `'node-subprocess'`, `'xs-worker'`, and `'xs-worker-no-gc'`.
-Of these, only `'local'` and `'xs-worker'` are fully supported; the others are experimental.
+Currently allowed manager types are `'local'`, `'nodeWorker'`, `'node-subprocess'`, and `'xs-worker'`.
+Of these, only `'local'` and `'xs-worker'` are fully supported;
+the others are experimental.
 If omitted, it defaults to `'local'`.

 The `includeDevDependencies` property, if `true`, instructs the bundler which creates bundles to include the SwingSet package's dev dependencies as well as